matey-0/Studi-Brightness-Control/README.md

 You can then install this plugin by placing the ``Studi-Brightness-Control@matey-0`` folder in the following path: ``~/.local/share/gnome-shell/extensions/Studi-Brightness-Control@matey-0``.
 You'll need to change the path for Studi in ``extention.js``; this line: ``const STUDI_CMD = '/home/*/.cargo/bin/studi';`` (change it to wherever you have Studi installed).

-You'll then need to toggle the plugin on; I recommend using a good extension manager, such as https://mattjakeman.com/apps/extension-manager.
+You'll then need to toggle the plugin on; I recommend using a good extension manager, such as https://mattjakeman.com/apps/extension-manager, but you can also just run ``gnome-extensions enable Studi-Brightness-Control@matey-0`` in the terminal.